Installation with venv

 Note

-Everyday workflow to use Workbench with an existing virtual a environment
+Everyday workflow for using Workbench within an existing virtual environment

 venv\Scripts\activate

-IMPORTANT/STOP: You need to make sure the environment is activated at this point, see activation instructions above:
+Important/stop: You need to make sure the environment is active at this point, see activation instructions above:

 Step 2: Run Workbench commands

-To do this, within the islandora_workbench directory, cd into the folder called islandora_workbench that contains the git repo from the section above
+cd into the folder called "islandora_workbench" that contains the git repo from the section above: cd /Users/jdoe/Documents/islandora_workbench

-Step 2: Pull in latest Workbench changes from repo
+Step 2: Pull in latest Workbench changes from Github

 venv\Scripts\activate

-NOTE: There single period below to the right of the word "--upgrade"
+Note: There single period to the right of the word "--upgrade"

 Condensed instructions